Education official calls racial gap in Missouri school suspensions ‘an epidemic’

 ●Black girls are six times more likely to receive an out-of-school suspension than white girls.

-The report says suspended students are more likely to repeat a grade, drop out of school or go to jail because they spend less time in the classroom.
+According to the report, suspended students are more likely to repeat a grade, drop out of school or go to jail because they spend less time in the classroom.

 The ACLU says changes can be made to correct these issues and it will be working with education officials to develop different policies.
 It indicates that in-school suspension, if handled appropriately, is much more effective for students.